Dylan Field: Early challenges (2012–2015)

 Field's inexperience in leadership resulted in challenges both leading Figma's early team and challenges fundraising.
 A beta version of Figma's first product took years to launch, and many frustrated employees quit before it did.
 Field said in a 2021 interview, "I was just not a very good manager when I started Figma.
 I was an intern before that, so I had a lot to learn.
 I was always very optimistic; I thought that shipping was right around the corner, so I wasn’t setting expectations correctly."

 At one point early on in Figma's existence, Field said he was faced with a potential exodus of disaffected employees.
 A 2021 article reported that the situation had grown dire enough that the senior members of his team eventually "staged a sort of managerial intervention."
 Field described it: "It was like, 'You need to get some help.'
 Afterward I took a few days away from the office.
 It was just hard."

 Raising funding was a challenge for similar reasons.
 Field told a reporter from Business Insider that, when meeting with investors in 2013–2014, the company wasn't clear about what product it was building and what problems that product would solve.
 Field recalled that he experienced a "wake up call" when investor John Lilly turned down the chance to invest in Figma's seed round and said, "I don't think you know what you're doing yet."
 Field sought out further advice and improved the company's pitch; Lilly ultimately led Figma's US$14 million funding round in December 2015, its largest up until that point.

 Post-product launch (2015–present)

 Figma launched its first beta product in late 2015, its first public product in late 2016, and its first paid product in 2017.
-Field told the Business Insider reporter that the long availability as a free product helped it acquire its first customers.
 Figma's initial product met with mixed reviews.
-In a 2021 interview, Field recalled one of the comments on Designer News reading, "If this is the future of design, I’m changing careers."

-In April of 2020, Figma raised venture financing that valued the company at US$2 billion.
+In April 2020, Figma raised venture financing that valued the company at US$2 billion.
 Figma had acquired customers including Microsoft, Airbnb, GitHub, Square, Zoom, and Uber.

 A 2021 Forbes profile reported that Field spent most of the COVID-19 pandemic "listening to Figma's users": reading customer support tickets, responding to users on Twitter, and visiting clients in person in Ukraine and Nigeria.
-Field said of his habit of reading customer feedback: "Not all of them are happy, because here's this thing they want fixed, and that gives me a pulse on what's going on.
-And the people that are happy, that's when I get really stoked.
-And that motivates me so much."